msc-acse/acse-9-independent-research-project-Falfat/README.md

 - Thanks to my classmates for their moral and academic support.
 - My family is well appreciated for their support in all ramifications.

-- The table shows the basic methods and functions contained in each module, and the general functioonalities of each module.